 The SCAN is optional for most deployments.
-However, clients using Oracle Database 11g release 2 and later policy-managed databases using server pools must access the database using the SCAN.
+However, clients using policy-managed databases using server pools must access the database using the SCAN.
 This is required because policy-managed databases can run on different servers at different times, so connecting to a particular node by using the virtual IP address for a policy-managed database is not possible.